Young Victorian Theatre Company G&S since 1971 in Baltimore, MD USA

 Music Director & Conductor

 As a Pops Conductor, he worked with and conducted for the late Marvin Hamlisch.
-In January 2013, he conducted the Pittsburgh Symphony Orchestra’s tribute to Mr. Hamlisch, featuring Idina Menzel, Robert Klein and Lucie Arnaz, Maria Friedman, Brian D’Arcy James and Klea Blackhurst.
-In fall 2012, he was the Musical Advisor for the Memorial Concert for Mr. Hamlisch at The Juilliard School where he worked with Mike Nichols, Liza Minnelli, Aretha Franklin, Chris Botti, Kevin Cole, Maria Friedman, Lang Lang, and Barbra Streisand.
+Mr. Green conducted the Pittsburgh Symphony Orchestra’s tribute to Mr. Hamlisch, featuring Idina Menzel, Robert Klein and Lucie Arnaz, Maria Friedman, Brian D’Arcy James, and Klea Blackhurst, and was the Musical Advisor for the Memorial Concert for Mr. Hamlisch at The Juilliard School where he worked with Mike Nichols, Liza Minnelli, Aretha Franklin, Chris Botti, Kevin Cole, Maria Friedman, Lang Lang, and Barbra Streisand.

-Mr. Green has appeared with many orchestras including: The Pittsburgh Symphony Orchestra, The Philadelphia Orchestra, The National Symphony Orchestra at the Kennedy Center, The Florida Orchestra, The Kalamazoo Symphony, The Tuscia Festival Orchestra (Italy), Annapolis Symphony, Calgary Philharmonic Orchestra, Lincoln Symphony, Orquestra Sinfonica Nacional (Santo Domingo), Mesa Symphony, and the Trinity Chamber Orchestra (Cleveland).
-He has toured with the Ballet Arabesque (Bulgaria) Mozart Festival Opera and the Teatro Lirico d’Europa.
+J. Ernest Green has appeared with many orchestras including The Pittsburgh Symphony Orchestra, The Philadelphia Orchestra, The National Symphony Orchestra at the Kennedy Center, The Florida Orchestra, The Kalamazoo Symphony, The Long Beach Symphony, Vancouver Symphony, Annapolis Symphony, Calgary Philharmonic Orchestra, Lincoln Symphony, Orquestra Sinfonica Nacional (Santo Domingo), Mesa Symphony, and the Trinity Chamber Orchestra (Cleveland).
+He has toured with the Ballet Arabesque (Bulgaria), Mozart Festival Opera, and the Teatro Lirico d’Europa and has lead opera and ballet productions both in the US and abroad.

-He is a graduate of the Peabody Conservatory of Music and while there, was a student of Frederik Prausnitz, who he was also an assistant conductor for.
+He is a graduate of the Peabody Conservatory of Music and while there, was a student of famed mentor and conducting pedagogue Frederik Prausnitz, for whom he was also an assistant conductor.
 In addition to his musical activities, Mr. Green is an avid advocate for the arts.
 He has served as a music panelist for the Maryland State Arts Council and an advisor on its Strategic Planning Committee.
-In 2002, he was given the Performing Arts Award by the Arts Council of Anne Arundel County and, in 2012 was awarded the Lifetime Achievement Award.
+In 2002, he was given the Performing Arts Award by the Arts Council of Anne Arundel County, and in 2012, was awarded the Lifetime Achievement Award.

 Fallon Goodman